 [Section 175I inserted by No. 75 of 1992 s.
 4.]

 175J.
-Responsibility when office of agent of political party vacant
+No agent of political party, who has Div.
+3 duties in case of

 Where Division 3 imposes an obligation on the agent of a political party and there is no agent of the party, the obligation rests on each of the members of the executive committee of the party and this Act applies to each of those members as if the obligation rested on that member alone.